MHaringa/insurancerating/docs/reference/add_smoothing.md

 - degree:

   Optional single whole number.
-Polynomial degree, used by `smoothing = "spline"`.
+Polynomial degree, used by `smoothing = "poly"`.
 The degree must be feasible for the number of unique grouped model points.

 - breaks: